DIY Cost Segregation: Can You Do A Cost Segregation Study Yourself?

 For a flat fee based on the size and complexity of the property, a cost segregation company will complete a cost segregation study from start to finish.
 This includes gathering the correct documentation, conducting a site visit, assessing and categorizing building components, and completing a cost segregation study report.

 These studies can be expensive, but fortunately, most reputable cost segregation companies offer a free feasibility analysis.
-This analysis will give an estimate of potential tax savings, as well as a quote for the fee required to complete the study.
+This analysis will give an estimate of potential tax savings and a quote for the fee required to complete the study.

 Know what to look for in a cost segregation company, request a free feasibility analysis from reputable companies, and weigh out the financial benefits to determine if this strategy is right for you.